Skip to main content

 Tesco CEO Dave Lewis, who took over the struggling company in September, said the decision to ask employees to stand aside was not an indication of guilt or that disciplinary action was warranted.
 He declined to speculate on what the investigation might turn up.

-Fairway has appointed Jack Murphy as CEO.
-Murphy was a co-founder of natural foods grocer Fresh Fields before it was sold to Whole Foods, and most recently served as CEO of Earth Fare, an organics and natural food chain with locations in the Southeast and Midwest.
+Murphy was a co-founder of natural foods grocer Fresh Fields, which was sold to Whole Foods Market.
+Most recently he served as CEO of Earth Fare, an organics and natural food chain with locations in the Southeast and Midwest.

 X